 We renovated our kitchen and I started an Instagram account to share that project and others in our home.
 Once our friends saw what we could do, they started asking for help with their houses.
 I worked with one of them on their remodel for free to see if I liked designing for others, and also if someone else would like my work.
 They liked it, as did I, and I started to get referrals.
 One referral led to another and Hartley Home was born.

 What is your approach to putting together design boards?
 What are some of your favorite brands to work with?

-I work with clients that need budget friendly home decor.
+I work with clients that need budget-friendly home decor.
 So my favorite places to source furniture and decor are the ones that most people use.
 I love Pottery Barn, Houzz, West Elm, and the Wayfair websites to name a few off the top of my head.
-I love etsy- especially for pillow covers!
-I also love using small shops that I’ve connected with through instagram.
-For small decor items, I mainly shop at Homegoods, TjMaxx, etc. My tagline is “High end style on a DIY budget” and so my sourcing reflects that.
+Also, I have a special place for Etsy- especially for pillow covers!
+I also love using small shops that I’ve connected with through Instagram.
+For small decor items, I mainly shop at Homegoods, TjMaxx, etc. My tagline is “High-end style on a DIY budget” and so my sourcing reflects that.
 For design boards, I like to start with one piece that I LOVE or that the client loves.
 It can be a rug, art, a table… whatever!
 Once I have that, I get the feel or the mood I want for the space and I run with it.

 Where do you get your inspiration?
 What’s your design philosophy?